junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 And with angel's eyes open, Dean finds it even harder now to continue doing what has to be done.
 Strength is drawn from every part of his body, he has never felt so exhausted before in his whole life.

 "Cass, come on, come back to me.
 I'm sorry."
-He begs, voices husky and broken, hands on his shoulder shaking the angel's body lightly, before forcing himself to turn the pole on his forehead again.
+He begs, his voice husky and broken, hands on his shoulder shaking the angel's body lightly, before forcing himself to turn the pole on his forehead again.

 "Pah-deh-rah."
 Castiel starts talking.
 It takes Dean a second to realize he's speaking Enochian.